Pioneers Of Veganism

 Recently, an enormous shift in food tastes and behaviours has occurred due to veganism becoming a powerful movement.

-The demand for vegan substitutes has soared as more people become aware of the negative effects that animal agriculture has on the environment, the moral treatment of animals, and the potential health advantages of a plant-based diet.
+The demand for vegan substitutes has soared as more people become aware of the adverse effects that animal agriculture has on the environment, the moral treatment of animals, and the potential health advantages of a plant-based diet.
 But who founded veganism and why?

 These extraordinary people have defended the fundamentals of veganism, defying social conventions and motivating millions of others worldwide to adopt a way of life that reflects their morals.